MIT-Emerging-Talent/2024-group-07-cdsp/Milestone/milestone_01/problem_statement.md

 3. **Unsafe Environments:** Lingering war effects create unsafe conditions, profoundly influencing migration decision-making.
 4. **Socio-economic Factors:** In-depth exploration of socio-economic factors is imperative to decipher the intricate web of migration dynamics.

-## Actionable Research Questions:
+## Actionable Research Question
-1. **Main Push Factors:** Unravel primary drivers compelling migration in post-conflict regions.
-2. **Main Pull Factors:** Investigate central attractors prompting individuals to migrate within or beyond post-conflict territories.
+Building on our understanding, we pose the actionable research question, **Research Question:**
+1. What are the prevailing trends in migration within the post-conflict region, taking into account for international movements?
+2. To what extent does the Gross Domestic Product (GDP) influence destination selection during migration within the post-conflict context?

 ## Objective:
 Discern intricate patterns differentiating internal from international migration within post-conflict countries, employing a comprehensive analysis integrating conflict data, socio-economic factors, and other pertinent variables.